 Standard homeowners insurance coverages

-These are the basic homeowners insurance coverages and come standard in your homeowners policy.
+These basic homeowners insurance coverages are included in your homeowners policy.

 Covers structures not permanently attached to your house

-Covers your belongings if they're stolen or damaged
+Covers personal belongings if they're stolen or damaged

 Covers lawsuits against you